Civil, Construction and Environmental Engineering

 Introduction to Construction Engineering

-Applying engineering economic principles to construction and engineering problems; construction management processes and methods in planning, scheduling, and monitoring engineering projects.
+Introduction to Construction Engineering introduces the application of engineering economic principles to construction and engineering problems.
+The course examines construction management processes and methods used in planning, scheduling, and monitoring engineering projects.
+Students gain an understanding of how technical, economic, and managerial considerations are integrated to deliver construction projects effectively.

 CE